 This tutorial assumes that you will be using a command line application for performing file transfers instead of a GUI-based application such as WinSCP.

-We can transfer files to and from the OSG Connect login node using the Unix
+You can transfer files to and from the OSG Connect login node using the

 scp command.
 Note

 scp is a counterpart to the secure shell

 ssh, that allows for secure, encrypted file transfers between

 systems using your ssh credentials.

 scp, you will always need to specify both the source of the

 content that you wish to copy and the destination of where you would like

 the copy to end up.
 For example: